jdoleary/Spellmasons/docs/TasksCurrent.md

     - (E) Master music
 - Bug: Portal spawns when you prediction kill yourself on test level
 ------
-- Bug: When trap triggers, spell effect is left behind as unit keeps moving through it
-- Content: AOE clone should work for pickups
-- Bug: Clone doesn't show cloned units until they move cause they spawn right on top of each other
-- Bug: clear tooltip on enter portal?? not sure if necessary, tooltip remained while I was manually calling initLevel
 - Show modifiers in UI somehow, not just on player, especially when you have the modifier on you
 - Bug: There was a bug that ended my game though.
 I got shield buffed by a resurrected priest, and my character disappeared. this all happened on the turn when the portal appeared (finished the level).
 Now I cant walk through the portal
 I'm getting the empty stamina message when I try to move my (invisible) player i can still cast spells during my turn; as well as end turns
 - Content: Spell that increases cast range, or upgrade
-- Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge
-- Bug: When you pull a guy and he actually gets to you, and then you move, you "carry" him
 - Content: Time crystal releases something when it breaks
-- Fix: Brad cast a spell out of range, but it still triggered on my screen
-- Hoist spells
-    - Logic to avoid fizzle spells
-        - Don't cast res on no dead
-        - do this by hoisting and checking pre-cast
-        - How to resurrect units you are standing on top of (blocking?)
----
-- More random generation / better maps.
-This isn't a rogue-like without the random element
-    - Take queues from slay the spire
-    - Sectors could have optional elements
-    - Sectors could fit together using WFC instead of just being picked by random
-    - Interesting Parts of levels
-        - choke points
-        - pickups
-        - hiding places
-        - 2 ways to get somewhere
-        - traps that trigger things

 - Content: An enemy that pulls you into danger
 - Content: "Orge" enemies that get stronger for every ally of theirs that dies